 “The pipeline problem is an American pipeline problem — there are 700,000 open tech roles in the country, and only 56,000 computer science graduates,” Monterroso said.
 “And even with that pipeline problem, high-wage work is unwilling to hire Black and Latinx talent that exists.
 That’s the problem.”

 Biased hiring processes limit Black workers’ opportunities in tech.
-Even when they do land tech jobs, Black women can encounter many challenges their coworkers don’t, ranging from extra personal and work responsibilities to cultural misunderstanding and biases at work, as well as the ongoing effects of historic disinvestment and lack of generational wealth.
+Even when they do land tech jobs, Black women can encounter many challenges their coworkers don’t, ranging from extra personal and work responsibilities to cultural misunderstandings and biases at work, as well as the ongoing effects of historic disinvestment and lack of generational wealth.

-Biased Hiring Processes Take Many Forms
+Biased Hiring Processes

 A New York Times study from 2016 found that Black and Hispanic workers who graduated with computer science or engineering degrees were more likely than their white and Asian counterparts to hold jobs outside the fields of technology or engineering.
 A significant part of the disparity may be due to bias in companies’ recruiting practices.